alan-b-lima/elementary_cellular_automaton/README.md

 # Elementary Cellular Automaton

-This is a project associated with a Algorithms and Data Structures I pratical assignment.
+This is a project associated with an Algorithms and Data Structures I assignment.
 This is a redone version in Go, the original was in C++.
 It has been done to get a first look into Go and it's syntax and way thing are structured.

 # Overview